arcturus-prime/studio-packet-dumper/README.md

 ```

 ### Usage
 After building (or downloading the release), you need to inject the DLL into a Studio process.
-This can be done through a number of publicly available DLL injectors.
-One such example is the "Inject DLL" misc option in [Process Hacker 2](https://processhacker.sourceforge.io).
+This can be done through a number of publicly available DLL injectors, such as the "Inject DLL" misc option in [Process Hacker 2](https://processhacker.sourceforge.io).
 Once injected, run the client to connect to it and display the data.